illinois-impact/ece408_project/README.md

 you can collect the generated files by following the download link reported by rai at the end of the execution.
 `--analysis-metrics` significantly slows the run time, you may wish to modify the python scripts to run on smaller datasets during this profiling.

+The ranking is determined by the minimum run time of kernels with correct inferences which are run with the `--submit` flag.
+The `rai ranking` command is not the final word: the staff will re-run all final submissions 3 times and choose the fastest result as your time.
+THe ranking is determined solely by the same value printed by `Op Time:` during your run.
+That `Op Time` is computed by wrapping the mxnet op that you implement in a timer.

 **Deliverables**

 ### Final Report